Akapnou – Vikla – Akapnou

 Difficulty: Easy.
 Steady climbs, nothing very steep.
 Very little shade

 Comments: This walk offers an easy way to see some very picturesque scenery in the foothills of the mountains.
-You will walk through sleepy villages and quiet countryside, mostly on earth roads.
+You will walk through sleepy villages and quiet countryside, partly on earth roads.
 NOTE: This area is popular with hunters so it’s best to avoid Wednesdays and Sundays (permitted hunting days) during the hunting season, mid October to the end of December.

 Points of interest: the ruined village of Vikla, the restored church of St John at Vikla, the Venetian Bridge at Akapnou, shrines to Agia Paraskevi and Agios Andreas.
 The mixed habitat is excellent for birds, especially around the stream beds at a number of points during the walk.

 Driving from Eptagoneia on the F124 you will pass The Shrine of the Sacred Earth on your right just before you come into Akapnou.
 About 50 metres further on you will see signs welcoming you to Akapnou and, on the left of the road, the church of Panageia tou Kampou where there is a small picnic area and plenty of space to park your car.
+[GPS:34.840176N, 33.179411E]

 On the opposite side of the road (across from the blue road sign welcoming you to Akapnou village) there is a small concrete road leading downhill to a stream bed.
 Take this path and cross the stream – usually very shallow, or even non-existent.
+However, do be aware that after heavy rain this stream may not be not fordable or will require sturdy boots to get across.

 Follow the track uphill on the other side of the stream.
 Ignore any small tracks to the left or right.
 After 5 minutes your path meets a wider track at a T-junction.
 Turn left here onto the track.

 Follow this track as it bends left, drops downhill, passing a tall reed bed on your right hand side, then climbs up again becoming a concrete track.
 Continue along this as it passes a stand of tall eucalyptus trees on your right and becomes a gravel track.
-At 15 minutes you will come to a set of terraced fields with metal agricultural frames (sometimes covered in mesh to form greenhouses).
+At 15 minutes you will come to an area of terraced fields with metal agricultural frames (sometimes covered in mesh to form greenhouses).
 Your path turns right between the frames and runs along the bottom of the second terrace, then uphill.

 If you look to the top of the hill you should be able to see some frames, sometimes covered in nets, where tomatoes are grown.
 Your path climbs to here and turns left past the frames.
+[GPS: 34.838090N, 33.173953E]

 The road bends left to cross a stream and soon afterwards you will pass the entrance to the Golf Club on your right.
 (1 hour 10 minutes).
-Carry on along the road and about five minutes later you reach a sort of farmyard where a sign points left to Akapnou.(1 hour 15 minutes) Walk straight past this, with the farmyard to your left and you will be in the ruined village of Vikla where you can stop for a rest in the shade next to the church.(1 hour 20 minutes).
+Carry on along the road and about five minutes later you reach a sort of farmyard where a sign points left to Akapnou.(1 hour 15 minutes) Walk straight past this, with the farmyard to your left and you will be in the ruined village of Vikla where you can stop for a rest in the shade next to the church.(1 hour 20 minutes) [GPS: 34.827450N, 33.196323E].

 The church is dedicated to St John and has been nicely restored, with a nearby shelter and picnic tables.
 It is usually open and is well cared for.
-When we were here in November 2015 a pair of local ladies arrived with a pick-up loaded with plastic chairs and buckets of roses.
+When we were here in November one year a pair of local ladies arrived with a pick-up loaded with plastic chairs and buckets of roses.
 They press-ganged us into helping set up the church in readiness for the feast of St John on 12 November.

 When you are ready to leave, retrace your steps to the farmyard junction and to the signpost – ‘Akapnou 3 km’.